Open-Source-Contributors-JSS/Hacktoberfest2019/README.md

 ### 4. Create a New Branch

 ###### To create your branch, from your terminal window, change your directory so that you are working in the directory of the repository.
-Be sure to use the actual name of the repository (i.e. Hacktoberfest) to change into that directory.
+Be sure to use the actual name of the repository (i.e. Hacktoberfest2019) to change into that directory.

-#####    ` cd Hacktoberfest`
+#####    ` cd Hacktoberfest2019`

 ![git 2](https://user-images.githubusercontent.com/42115530/65821270-07a51b00-e251-11e9-9b0b-5103ef3e7fe6.JPG)